spade-codee/FaceDetection-MATLAB/README.md

 ---

 ## Requirements
-- MATLAB (R2020a or newer recommended).
+- MATLAB (R2024a or older recommended).

 ---